-Understand key differences among public relations agencies to find the best fit for your goals using public relations agencies service structures.
+Understand key differences among public relations agencies' service structures to find the best fit for your goals.

 You want stronger media coverage and brand visibility, but figuring out which public relations agencies actually offer what you need can feel confusing.
 Not every agency works the same way, and not all solve the same problems.
 Some handle only media outreach.
 Others take on brand positioning, thought leadership, or crisis management.
-As you look ahead to the new year, this can be the right moment to step back, see what models exist, and figure out which one fits your company’s goals.
+In this post, you'll discover what models exist to help you figure out which one fits your company’s goals.

 Project-based firms engage clients for a defined period of time, usually focusing on a specific campaign, event, or initiative.
 These short-term partnerships offer flexibility.
 You can set expectations, review deliverables, and measure outcomes within a defined timeline.
 This setup can be ideal when you want to promote a product launch, introduce a new service line, or support a seasonal marketing push.